imanishbarnwal/NeuroVault/README.md

 | World ID | IDKitWidget + server validation | Auto-verify bypass |

 Demo mode activates automatically when environment variables are missing or blockchain connections fail.

 ---

+## Ethics & Safety

+Neural data is uniquely sensitive - it can reveal mental states, neurological conditions, and personal identity.
+NeuroVault is designed from first principles around the following commitments:

+- **Consent-first**: Contributors explicitly define access conditions before any data leaves their browser.
+No upload without explicit condition-setting.
+- **No plaintext exposure**: Encryption happens client-side.
+The server, Storacha nodes, and Filecoin storage providers never see unencrypted EEG data.
+- **Revocable access**: Lit Protocol access conditions can be updated to revoke researcher access at the contributor's discretion.
+- **Sybil resistance**: World ID proof-of-personhood prevents fake identities from gaming the marketplace or extracting data at scale.
+- **Transparency over obscurity**: On-chain licensing and payments are fully auditable.
+Contributors can verify every access event on Flow.
+- **No biometric lock-in**: EEG data is stored in open EDF+ format.
+Contributors are not locked into NeuroVault and can migrate their CIDs to any IPFS-compatible tool.

+---